xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 This tutorial assumes that you have a working instance of InfluxDB with an IP address that is accessible from your Pipeline instance and has a database named "mdt_db".
 If you want to use a different database name, edit the ```pipeline.conf``` output stage configuration below.

 InfluxDB is available from [github](https://github.com/influxdata/influxdb) and includes documentation on [creating databases](https://github.com/influxdata/influxdb#create-your-first-database).
+InfluxDB is also available as a [Docker container](https://hub.docker.com/_/influxdb/).

 ### Getting Pipeline